 History of Senior Assistance Center

 Senior Assistance Center (SAC) was founded in 1981 as a nonprofit tax-exempt organization to meet the emergency needs of Denver‘s older adult citizens living below poverty level.
-It began with one volunteer.
-In 1995 we purchased our building in northwest Denver where we serve clients today.
+In 1995 we purchased our building in the beautiful Sunnyside neighborhood of north Denver where we serve clients today.

-Today a much broader-based SAC continues its mission, providing needed services to senior citizens.
-In the last few years, SAC has seen changes in the demographics of its clients as the number of homeless seniors continues to grow, grandparents raising children and seniors who never lived in poverty found themselves needing help.
-SAC is dedicated to evolving as an organization to better meet the changing needs of our clients.
+Today a much broader-based SAC continues its mission, providing needed services to our clients.
+In the last few years SAC has seen many changes in the demographics of its clients.
+Seniors are the fastest growing segment of homeless as housing costs continue to rise.
+Grandparents are often bringing up the grandchildren.
+Seniors who never lived in poverty find themselves needing help.
+SAC is dedicated to evolving as an organization to meet the changing needs of our clients.